 - You are a: CFO, Controller, Accounting Manager.

-- For immediate support: if you need a demo, or immediate NetSuite customer support drop us a line & we’ll reach out asap
+- For immediate support: if you need a demo, or immediate contact us & we’ll reach out asap

 NetSuite Financial Close